Strictly Come Dancing star reveals cancer diagnosis aged 32

 Around eight in 10 (80.6 per cent) of women in England who are diagnosed between the ages of 15 and 44 survive breast cancer for 10 years or more, data from the organisation shows.

 Dowden said she only began making a “conscious effort” to check her breasts for signs of cancer after taking part in CoppaTrek!
-With Gi, a fundraising walk led by Giovanna Fletcher for breast health charity CoppaFeel!
+With Gi, a fundraising walk led by blogger and podcaster Giovanna Fletcher for breast health charity CoppaFeel!

 She credited the charity with “potentially [saving] my life”, adding: “I don’t know how long this lump could have been there before I would have noticed and done something about it.”